 MEGA VENUE – ALLEGIANT STADIUM

 Just two years after opening, Allegiant Stadium, home to the NFL’s Las Vegas Raiders has become one of the biggest draws in Las Vegas.
 Billboard named it as the “Top Stadium in the World in 2022.”
-With a price tag of 1.9 million, the 10-level fully domed venue has exceeded expectations by nearly every metric, yet comes with some formidable challenges, including its sheer size at 1.8 million square feet to its setting in the searing sun and heat of the Mojave Desert.
+With a price tag of 1.9 billion, the 10-level fully domed venue has exceeded expectations by nearly every metric, yet comes with some formidable challenges, including its sheer size at 1.8 million square feet to its setting in the searing sun and heat of the Mojave Desert.

 PPG paints, coatings, and specialty materials played a central role in the design and construction.
 For PPG, the Allegiant Stadium project required a range of decorative and protective solutions from four different PPG businesses; color expertise to perfectly match the Raider’s signature black and silver for the exterior curtain walls; and exterior coatings infused with infrared reflective pigments to help cool the building with less energy.
 PPG was able to balance the need for high-end aesthetics fitting of its location near the Vegas Strip with durable, long-lasting protection for interior, exterior and structural steel surfaces.